 When will I be offered a settlement agreement?

 Normally when you have already made a complaint against your employer and they wish to settle that dispute with you.
 You may also be asked to sign a settlement agreement before you are paid a redundancy payment.

-Normally Settlement Agreements are worded so you can’t bring any claims against your employer after you have signed it.
+Normally a Settlement Agreement is worded so you can’t bring a claim against your employer after you have signed it.
 You therefore need to be careful that the money you have been offered is enough.
 Settlement Agreements can also contain clauses preventing you from doing things at your employment is ended, such as talking about how much you settled for working for a competitor of your employer.
 It is important that you take detailed legal advice before

 Do I have to pay tax on the money I receive?

 This is a complicated area of law.
 As a general rule, any sums that are owed to you under your employment contract, such as wages, holiday pay or bonuses etc, are subject to tax in the normal way.
 Compensation for injury to feelings, loss of office (an ex gratia payment) or a redundancy payment are tax-free up to £30,000.